Start a Fencing and Barbed Wire Trading Business in Dubai

 Choose your facility: Select a flexi-desk, office unit, or warehouse space depending on your operational needs.

-Receive your licence: Upon approval and payment, your trading licence is issued, typically within 5 to 10 working days.
+Receive your license: Upon approval and payment, your trading license is issued, typically within 5 to 10 working days.

 Estimated Costs